PalisadoesFoundation/talawa-api/src/typeDefs/README.md

 # Documentation

 GraphQL allows developers to document their whole graphQL api within the schema.
-This is done through the use of a pair of `"""` symbols.
+This is done using of a pair of `"""` symbols.
 Any text enclosed within these symbols becomes a description for the field it precedes.

 Here's a good example:-